capi-samples/kubecon-na-2022-tutorial/5-cluster-implementation.md

 	}
    ```
    > Some providers follow a **Scope & Services** pattern.
 So instead of creating a loadbalancer helper they would create a **Cluster Scope** at this point which will hold everything that is required for reconciliation.
 If you are interested have a look at the [example from Cluster API Provider AWS](https://github.com/kubernetes-sigs/cluster-api-provider-aws/blob/main/controllers/awscluster_controller.go#L181:L188)
-   10. When we exit reconciliation we want to persistent any changes to `DockerCluster` and this is done by using patchhelper:
+   10. When we exit reconciliation, we want to persist any changes to `DockerCluster` and this is done by using a patch helper:
    ```go
 	// Initialize the patch helper
 	patchHelper, err := patch.NewHelper(dockerCluster, r.Client)